swipswaps/ubuntu-setup-lets-encrypt/README.md

 `anup@megatron:~$ sudo certbot --nginx`

-**Method Two :** Get certificates only where to make the changes to nginx configuration by hand
+**Method two :** Get certificates only where to make the changes to nginx configuration by hand

 `anup@megatron:~$ sudo certbot certonly --nginx`